adrihans/Decoding_NER_Biases/docs/index.md

 Obtaining results for company names was actually very difficult, for different reasons.
 Indeed, one should not compare companies which are too different.
 For instance, just like we saw that californian first names were the most recognized in America, we could think - from who is actually training the models - that tech companies are more recognized than construction ones.
 The other thing that could bias the search for these biases is the choice of company depending on the size of it.

-### Possible improvements
+### Limits / Possible improvements

-We have been given restricted time for this project and therefore could not apply everything we wanted but here are some of the main possible improvements :
+Additionnaly, we have been given restricted time for this project and therefore could not apply everything we wanted but here are some of the main possible improvements :

 1. Applying the models to every possible sentences.

 This has been developped inside the notebooks, but given our computational power we could not apply the model to every possible sentences for most of the explored biases.

-Indeed,
+Indeed, this is what they were doing in the article, but our computational power allowed us to compute the results for the four models in about 2 hours.

+2. Using another validation method.

+As we said, we validated the models if and only if the complete substring consisting in the named entity was indeed contained inside the spacy prediction string.
+This method seems correct, but it can worsen the results of long named entity strings.

+But there is a tradeoff because if the complete named entity is not recognized it's not good either.

+We could have computed some kind F_beta score, but in order to do that we would have to make sure there wasn't any other named entity inside the sentence.
+This was not possible for most of our experimentations, especially with the first names since it consisted in three first names per sentence.

-2. Exploring the label of the results.
+3. Exploring the label of the results.

 The other main improvement could have been to check if the named entity were recognized as what they actually are.